Fusilli with roasted red pepper pesto are easy to make, ready in 15 min and packed with vibrant italian summer flavours!

 - Drain the pasta al dente, 2 mins before cooking time suggested on package.
 Reserve ¼ cup of cooking water.

-- Transfer the pasta in a large serving bowl and toss in the red pepper pesto.
+- Transfer the pasta in a large serving bowl and toss in the roasted pepper pesto.
 Add in a little water if necessary to make the sauce creamier.

 - Season with black pepper and top with cubed mozzarella or sliced roasted red pepper and basil leaves.